mulshankar/UKF_Sankar/UKF_ReadMe_Sankar.md

 **Description of files**

-* FusionEFK.cpp is the primary file that initializes the states, the covariance matrix as well as the noise matrices
+* FusionUFK.cpp is the core file that contains the UKF algorithm
-* kalman_filter.cpp contains the state transition and measurement models for state update
+* main.cpp calls the FusionUKF.cpp with the measurements and communicates with the simulator
-* tools. cpp contains the jacobian and RMSE calculation for easy access
+* tools. cpp contains the RMSE calculation for easy access

 Remaining files are used "as-is" to interface with simulator and doing background tasks.

 **Algorithm**
 ---

-Four primary states were chosen as described below.
+The motion model was captured using a Constant Turn Rate and Velocity magnitude (CTRV) model.
+The model captures non-linearity in motion better than a constant velocity model.
+Five primary states were chosen as described below.

 * States=		[Position_x,
 		Position_y,
-		Velocity_x,
-		Velocity_y]
+		Velocity,
+		yaw
+		yaw_rate]

 * Two sets of measurement data is available:

 LIDAR measurements = [ position_x, position_y]
 RADAR measurements = [rho, phi, rho_dot];

-The following steps were completed to implement the EKF algorithm:

-* Initialize the state vector, process and measurement noise matrices
-* Calculate time step 'dt' between two measurements
-* Use the state transition model to make a prediction on states
+* The extended Kalman filter uses the Jacobian matrix to linearize non-linear functions.
+The unscented Kalman filter, on the other hand, does not need to linearize non-linear functions.
+Instead, the Unscented Kalman filter takes representative points from a Gaussian distribution.

 ```sh
 void KalmanFilter::Predict() {